Gian Maria Visconti: Biography

-Visconti was born in Abbiategrasso.
-Following his father's death, he assumed the title of duke at the age of thirteen, under his mother's regency.
+Following his father's death of plague in 1402, the 13-year old Gian Maria assumed the title of duke under his mother's regency.
 The Duchy of Milan soon disintegrated: among the various parties contending its lands, the condottiero Facino Cane prevailed.
+In 1408, Gian Maria married Antonia Malatesta of Cesena, daughter of Andrea Malatesta.
+They had no issue.